Contents

 What are the longer-term implications of Nelson’s syndrome?

-The successful treatment of Nelson’s syndrome depends on the involvement of specialists including an endocrinologist, a specialist pituitary surgeon and occasionally, a radiotherapist.
-The outcome is good if the condition is detected early, and this is one of the reasons for long-term follow-up of patients who have had surgical removal of their adrenal glands.
+The successful treatment of Nelson’s syndrome depends on a team of specialists, including an endocrinologist, a specialist pituitary surgeon and occasionally, a radiotherapist.
+The outcome is good if the condition is detected early, and this is one of the reasons for long-term follow-up with patients who have had surgical removal of their adrenal glands.

-It is very important that any hormone deficiencies are diagnosed and treated properly so as to avoid long-term complications such as osteoporosis, heart disease and depression.
+It is very important that any hormone deficiencies are diagnosed and treated properly.
+This helps to avoid long-term complications such as osteoporosis, heart disease and depression.

 Are there patient support groups for people with Nelson's syndrome?